Intrinsically disordered proteins: Coupled folding and binding

-Many unstructured proteins undergo transitions to more ordered states upon binding to their targets (e.g. Molecular Recognition Features (MoRFs)).
+Many unstructured proteins undergo transitions to ordered states upon binding to their targets (e.g. molecular recognition features (MoRFs)).
 The coupled folding and binding may be local, involving only a few interacting residues, or it might involve an entire protein domain.
 It was recently shown that the coupled folding and binding allows the burial of a large surface area that would be possible only for fully structured proteins if they were much larger.
 Moreover, certain disordered regions might serve as "molecular switches" in regulating certain biological function by switching to ordered conformation upon molecular recognition like small molecule-binding, DNA/RNA binding, ion interactions etc.

 The ability of disordered proteins to bind, and thus to exert a function, shows that stability is not a required condition.
-Many short functional sites, for example Short Linear Motifs are over-represented in disordered proteins.
+Many short functional sites, for example short linear motifs are over-represented in disordered proteins.
 Disordered proteins and short linear motifs are particularly abundant in many RNA viruses such as Hendra virus, HCV, HIV-1 and human papillomaviruses.
 This enables such viruses to overcome their informationally limited genomes by facilitating binding, and manipulation of, a large number of host cell proteins.